 After confirming nanoparticle size and morphology with TEM, the bulk nanoparticle composition can be tested using XRD.
 Through measuring the angle and intensity of the X-ray beam diffracted by the sample, XRD can be used to determine crystal structure and phase of the nanoparticles.
 Figure 5A-F shows the raw collected XRD spectra for each synthesized MnO nanoparticle sample with decreasing ratios of OA:DE.
 The XRD peaks obtained on sample spectra are matched to XRD peaks from known compounds such as MnO and Mn3O4 through the XRD analysis program database.
 The standard peaks for MnO appear at 35°, 40°, 58°, 70°, 73°, and 87°, which are shown in Figure 5G.
 When comparing the nanoparticle XRD spectra with known MnO, it is evident that all nanoparticle spectra possess the 5 highest peaks of MnO, indicating successful synthesis of MnO nanoparticles.
 XRD can also be utilized to estimate nanoparticle size using the Scherrer equation; wider peaks on XRD indicate smaller nanoparticle diameters.
 For example, Figure 5F with the widest XRD peaks is associated with the smallest nanoparticles as shown by TEM (18.6 + 5.5 nm).

 Figure 6 shows XRD spectra of two undesired products in MnO nanoparticle synthesis.
-To encourage the formation of the MnO phase at high temperatures (280oC), nitrogen is used during nanoparticle synthesis to purge air out of the system.
+To encourage the formation of the MnO phase at high temperatures (280 °C), nitrogen is used during nanoparticle synthesis to purge air out of the system.
 If inadequate nitrogen flow is applied, a mixed phase composition of Mn3O4 (51%) and MnO (49%) is produced (Figure 6A).
 Through comparison with the standard peaks of Mn3O4 (Figure 6C) and MnO (Figure 6D), low nitrogen flow produces XRD spectra with the 8 highest peaks for Mn3O4 and the 5 highest peaks for MnO.
 TEM of nanoparticles synthesized under low nitrogen flow revealed a mixed population of large nanoparticles surrounded by smaller nanoparticles (Figure 6E).
 Nitrogen flow can be monitored through the nitrogen regulator reading and the rate of bubbling through the mineral oil bubbler.
 Another critical parameter in MnO nanoparticle synthesis is the inclusion of a stabilizer.
 In an attempt to produce even smaller MnO nanoparticles than the 10:50 OA:DE ratio, pure DE was used without any OA.
 A very small amount of an unknown powder was synthesized in the absence of stabilizer.
 As shown in Figure 6B, the XRD spectra for the 0:60 OA:DE ratio was noisy and contained the 3 highest peaks of Mn3O4.
 From analysis in the XRD program database, the compound had a chemical composition of 67% Mn3O4 and 33% MnO.
 As supported by the wide peaks in the XRD spectra, the TEM confirmed that very small nanoparticles were synthesized in the absence of stabilizer (Figure 6F).
 Nanoparticles also appeared irregularly shaped and agglomerated.
 Additionally, only a 33% yield was obtained without any stabilizer, meaning that a small amount of product was synthesized.
 Therefore, high nitrogen flow and inclusion of a stabilizer such as OA or oleic acid is necessary for synthesis of MnO nanoparticles.